Listing of trees mentioned in the Bible

 Wildfires have caused long-term economic, ecological, and biological damage, highlighting the need for accurate prediction systems to protect forest wildlife and valuable non-timber resources such as medicinal plants, aromatic products, food, fodder, and fuelwood.
 This study proposes wildfire prediction models using frequency-domain analytics and Bayesian Optimization (BSO) in designing Convolutional Neural Network (CNN)-based deep learning models, including LeNet-5, AlexNet, and VGG16, applied to the DeepFire dataset.
 The models are trained and tested on both RGB images and Fast Fourier Transform (FFT)-based frequency-domain representations of fire and non-fire images.
 BSO, integrated with the Tree-structured Parzen Estimator (TPE), optimizes model parameters to effectively extract fire-related features.
 Model performance is evaluated using Accuracy and AUC-ROC metrics.
 Results indicate that BSO-based frequency-aware modified LeNet-5 and AlexNet achieve accuracies of 97% and 96%, respectively.
 Additionally, RGB-based BSO enhances performance, with modified LeNet-5 and baseline VGG16 reaching up to 98% accuracy.
 Overall, findings demonstrate that frequency-domain features combined with BSO significantly improve wildfire prediction, supporting ecological and biological conservation efforts.

-Traditional knowledge and plant use: Ethnobotanical insight among Bhaba Valley, indigenous people in Kinnaur district, Himachal Pradesh, India
+Traditional knowledge and plant use: Ethnobotanical insights among the indigenous people of Bhaba Valley, Kinnaur district, Himachal Pradesh, India

 Gayatri Deryan, Dhiraj Singh Rawat and Sheetal